odinndagur/kicad-figma-pcb/README.md

+# Stylized PCBs in KiCad using Figma
-# Using Figma with Thea Flowers' Gingerbread to create KiCad PCBs
+with Thea Flowers' Gingerbread to create KiCad PCBs